triton-inference-server/server/docs/build.md

-The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the master/main branch to build from the development branch).
+The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the *main* branch to build from the development branch).
 Then run build.py as described below.
 The build.py script will perform the following steps (note that if you are building with Docker that these same steps will be performed during the Docker build within the